Christian-Students/About-Us/README.md

 <body background="blue sky.jpg">
   <h1 align="center"> Welcome to Christian Students Australia</h1>

-<p align="justify" background="White Sky.jpg"> We are Christians on University Campuses across Australia who love the Lord Jesus and love His Word the Bible.
+<p align="justify"> We are Christians on University Campuses across Australia who love the Lord Jesus and love His Word the Bible.
 We desire to have fellowship with all Christians and genuine seekers of Christ as well as to speak the word of Christ to all creation.</p>

 <p align="justify"> We are connected with Christian students on many Universities across australia as well as Christian communities on the University of New South Wales, the University of Queensland and Monash University.
 These communities run activites, have regular Bible studies on campus and meet up to have fellowship with other Christians in the community.</p>